DHTMLX/scheduler-docs/data/guides.md

                   <li>date_formats.md</li>
             </ul>
         </td>
-		<td class='topic_description'>Presents the scheduler GUI elements and the means of styling them. </td>
+		<td class='topic_description'>Discusses the topics you may need while working with dates in the Scheduler: converting dates to strings and backward, allowable characters in the date format, etc.</td>
 	</tr>
     <tr>
 		<td id="styling" class='topics'>